Pulpit Today Sermon

 On one occasion, God told Abraham to gather his men and attack the king of Elam.
 When Abraham obeyed he won a mighty victory.
-On another occasion the Lord said, “Abraham, sit tight.
+But on another occasion the Lord said, “Abraham, sit tight.
 Don’t worry about the king violating your wife.
 I’m going to walk into his dreams and forbid him from touching Sarah.”
 And God’s appearance in the king’s dream was so frightening that when he awoke he didn’t dare touch Sarah or Abraham!

 You see, Christ can go where no one else can go, and that means God doesn’t expect you to take every mission.
 But He does expect you to “ask, seek, and knock” for the door to be opened.
 And when you obey His command, He might personally make the trip for you!

 (Transition) Notice something else about opening closed doors.

 Jesus said, “I will give you the keys to the kingdom of heaven, and whatever you bind on earth will be bound in heaven and whatever you loose on earth will be loosed in heaven” (Matthew 16:19).
 What did Jesus mean by that statement?
 Well, it’s important to understand that keys represent authority.
 They determine what gains entry and what is forbidden entry.
 And Christ has divinely vested everybody here with a set of keys for this purpose.
 One key is prayer, as I have emphasized, but there are other keys that unlock doors:

 God has given you faith.
 And nothing can impede faith!
 Jesus said, “If you can believe, all things are possible.”

 Then there is the key of God’s Word that you can speak over your situation.
 And God promised that His Word would “never return void.”

 You have the power of the Holy Spirit to clear the way for you.
 And He is incontestable.